mglasder/lexperto/README.md

 ## Features

+- PDF support is not yet implemented
-- Process legal documents in various formats (PDF, DOCX, TXT)
+- Process legal documents in various formats (DOCX and TXT)
 - Generate structured court ruling drafts
 - Customize output based on jurisdiction and case type
 - Maintain references to source materials